-Saving.
-It's easier said than done.
-While opening a savings account is fairly simple, finding a way to actually grow the balance can be challenging.
+Opening a savings account is fairly simple, but finding a way to actually grow the balance can be challenging.
 From struggling to identify areas to reduce spending to falling into the temptation of instant retail gratification, saving money can be an internal psychological struggle.

-"You really have to know yourself and discipline yourself if you're going to be an effective saver," says Greg McBride, CFA, Bankrate's senior financial analyst.
+“You really have to know yourself and discipline yourself if you’re going to be an effective saver,” says Greg McBride, CFA, Bankrate’s chief financial analyst.

 Learning to live on less may feel difficult initially, but it will pay off in the future.
-Here are four steps to start exercising savings self-control today.
+Here are 4 steps to start exercising savings self-control today.

 Pay your account out of your paycheck

-When you receive your regular paycheck, there is one payment you should put at the top of the list, and it's to your savings account.
+When you receive your regular paycheck, there is 1 payment you should put at the top of the list, and it’s to your savings account.